Shpykiv: History

-Spykov was first mentioned in documents dating from the 16th century during the Polish-Lithuanian period.
-Its first owners were gentry, one of whom sold Spykov to the princes of Ostrozky.
+Shpykiv is first mentioned in 16th-century records; by 1546 it was recorded as the centre of the Krasne volost.
+In the 16th century it belonged to the Kiszka family, and in 1586 part of the estate was sold to the Ostrogski family.

 Until the Second partition of Poland Szpików was part of the Bracław Voivodeship of the Lesser Poland Province of the Polish Crown.
 It was a small town, owned by the houses of Ostrogski, Zamoyski, Koniecpolski, Potocki and Świejkowski.
 Leonard Marcin Świejkowski built a Baroque palace in Szpików.

 From 1793 to 1917 it was a town in Bratslav uyezd in Podolian Governorate of the Russian Empire.
 It formerly had a significant Jewish community, which numbered 1,875 in 1900.
 In January 1989, the population was 4,285 people In January 2013, the population was 3,355 people.

+Shpykiv historically had a substantial Jewish community.
+Jews were recorded in the town by the 18th century, and the community grew considerably during the 19th century under the Russian Empire.
+In 1897, 1,875 Jews lived in Shpykiv, comprising approximately half of its population.
+The community maintained synagogues and religious schools, while many Jewish residents worked as merchants and artisans.
+During the Soviet period, Jewish religious and communal institutions were progressively restricted or closed.
+By the 1939 Soviet census, the Jewish population had declined to 895, representing 17.7 percent of Shpykiv's population.